 What do I need to set up a Northern Ireland Company?

 The following key items apply to UK Limited Companies in all jurisdictions; England & Wales, Scotland and Northern Ireland.

 Firstly, the Company must find a suitable name under which to register.
 Unlike some other jurisdictions, the Companies House in the UK is more flexible with variations of names that currently exist.
 However, names that are seen as too similar to or the same as those already registered will not be allowed.

 Whether the Company selects a location on mainland UK or Northern Ireland, a registered address must be selected.
 It should be a physical address within the selected location.
 Home addresses can be used if required and the automatic Corporation Tax issuance and official communication will be sent there by default.

-The UK Limited Company can broadly set objectives based on the Standard Industry Classification (SIC) code it selects.
+The Northern Ireland Company can broadly set objectives based on the Standard Industry Classification (SIC) code it selects.
 The SIC code matches a certain industry or line of business.
 Multiple codes can be selected to give the Company a broad remit.

 The Companies Act 2006 requires that a Company have a Memorandum and Articles of Association in place.
 This acts as a set of rules the Company can operate under and in most cases follows a standard model set by the Act.

 A People with Significant Control (PSC) register is also required.
 This register details people who exert any kind of influence over the company, for example, Directors, Shareholders or other management.